hai-tri/entropy_experiment/README.md

 # entropy_experiment
 "Does having uncertainty in the output distribution of language models indicate poorer performance on benchmarks?"

 Experimentation is constrained in this setting.
 I have not implemented other (possibly more enlightening) benchmarks; More crucially, ones unpertaining to multiple-choice formatted datasets.
-This was project was primarily a sanity check.
-What I have gleaned, however, is that entropy (shannon entropy) is not entirely indiciative of worse performance.
+This project was primarily a sanity check.
+What I have gleaned, however, is that entropy (shannon entropy) is not entirely indicative of worse performance.

 1) ```conda create --name entropy_exp python=3.12.2```
 2) ```conda activate entropy_exp```